derekrollend/derekrollend.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
-# About Me

-I’m Derek Rollend, a geospatial software engineer and data scientist specializing in building robust, scalable systems for remote sensing and machine learning applications.
+I’m a geospatial software engineer and data scientist specializing in building robust, scalable systems for remote sensing and machine learning applications.
 With over a decade of experience, I’ve led high-impact projects across a variety of industries, from environmental monitoring to post-disaster humanitarian assistance, utilizing cutting-edge computer vision and data science techniques.

 I’m passionate about transforming prototype algorithms into production-grade tools, having collaborated extensively with data scientists and engineers to build pipelines that scale efficiently and deliver results in real-time.
 At [Regrow Ag](https://www.regrow.ag), I spearheaded the development of an online data pipeline capable of rapidly analyzing agricultural practices across multiple years, cutting down processing time from weeks to seconds.
 My work at [Climate TRACE](https://www.climatetrace.org) involved estimating road transportation emissions for 500 global cities using machine learning on geospatial data, culminating in a best paper award at the [CVPR EarthVision Workshop](https://openaccess.thecvf.com/content/CVPR2021W/EarthVision/papers/Mukherjee_Towards_Indirect_Top-Down_Road_Transport_Emissions_Estimation_CVPRW_2021_paper.pdf).